Bingen, Washington: Geography

-According to the United States Census Bureau, the city has a total area of 0.70 sqmi, of which, 0.62 sqmi is land and 0.08 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 0.70 sqmi, of which 0.62 sqmi is land and 0.08 sqmi is water.

 Climate

-Bingen has a Warm-summer Mediterranean climate, abbreviated (Köppen Csb) that is characterized by hot and dry summers, and cold, chilly rainy and snowy winters.
-In Bingen's case the city experiences much warmer summers than locations near the coast such as Portland, but retains high winter rainfall associated with coastal locations.
-Daytime highs in summer are representative for areas with hot-summer-mediterranean climates, but is moderated by cool nights, causing high diurnal temperature variation.
+Bingen has a warm-summer Mediterranean climate (Köppen: Csb) characterized by very warm and dry summers, and cold, rainy or snowy winters.
+Bingen experiences much hotter summers than locations near the coast such as Portland, but retains the high winter rainfall associated with coastal locations.
+Daytime highs in summer are representative for areas with hot-summer Mediterranean climates, but is moderated by cool nights, causing high diurnal temperature variation.

-Average temperatures range from 39 F in January and 80 F in July.
+Average temperatures range from 39 F in January to 68 F in July.
 Bingen on average has wet winters and dry summers, also representative for the region.
-Temperatures of above 32 C are usual in summertimes, happening frequently.
+Temperatures above 90 F happen frequently in summertime.

 Summer highs are extremely hot when compared to areas that are affected by coastal fog.